na-na-hi/renget/archive/Collared-CAI.md

 Just follow this rentry for Turbo:https://rentry.org/tavernai_gpt35 you will need an OpenAI API key.
 Requires phone number but it nets you $5 worth of tokens.
 At $0.002 per 1k tokens that adds up to around 1.8M words.
 Just use $1 burner phones and keep scamming them, there is no filter except for some rare cases that have nothing to do with the general.
 You can also check /aicg/ on /g/ for proxies or keys.
 ~~Follow this guide for GPT-4 for free using Scale:https://github.com/nai-degen/TavernAIScale~~ Dead.

-##Claude, arguably the best model available.
-In open beta for now on slack.com.
+##Claude, arguably the best model available. ~~In open beta for now on slack.com.~~ Not available to new workspaces, take care of your current ones.
+Filters strengthened.
 - Get SillyLossy TavernAI (dev branch): https://github.com/Cohee1207/SillyTavern/tree/dev
 - Get Spermack.
 Personally I made a copy of my Tavern folder and installed it there: https://github.com/bfs15/Spermack
 - Follow the guide on the Spermack Github.
 Consider making multiple accounts for when Claude gets removed from your workspace.